- Role-based, attribute-based, & just-in-time access to infrastructure

 - Logging like you've never seen

 Summary: Cloud computing isn’t a trend, it’s how businesses grow.
-In 2022, most enterprises said they use cloud services, and more than half say they plan to spend even more on cloud applications and infrastructure in 2023.
+In 2022, most enterprises said they use cloud services, and more than half say they plan to spend even more on cloud applications and infrastructure this year.
 Cloud scalability offers flexibility at a reasonable price, making it an important business tool.
 In this article we’ll discuss what scalability is in cloud computing, the benefits of cloud computing scalability, and discuss ways businesses use scalability.

 What is Cloud Scalability?